darasiemi/house-prediction-airbnb-spark-ml/README.md

    - Integrated Docker to containerize the application, ensuring consistency across different computing environments and simplifying the deployment process.
 Docker encapsulates the application along with its dependencies, making it easy to deploy across different systems without compatibility issues.

 3. **Incorporation of the Random Forest Model:**
-   - Introduced the Random Forest algorithm, leveraging its robustness and accuracy for regression tasks.
+   - Implemented the Random Forest algorithm, leveraging its robustness and accuracy for regression tasks.
 This model is known for handling overfitting better than many other models and provides important insights into feature importance.

 4. **Hyperparameter Tuning:**
    - Initiated the process of hyperparameter tuning to optimize model performance.
 This step is crucial for enhancing the predictive accuracy by fine-tuning the model parameters.
 The process is currently in progress, with the aim to systematically explore a range of parameter values.